nextmillenniummedia/NextMillennium-Mobile-Android-SDK/README.md

 ####  Modes of ad display

-You can choose which ad display mode is preferrable to you: Classic or Injection one.
+You can choose which ad display mode is preferrable to you: Classic or Injection.

 | Type  | Description                         |
 |----------------|-------------------------------|